javascript-tutorial/fr.javascript.info/1-js/12-generators-iterators/2-async-iterators-generators/article.md

 })();
 ```

-That's just what we wanted.
-The internal mechanics of paginated requests is invisible from the outside.
-For us it's just an async generator that returns commits.
 C'est exactement ce que nous voulions.
 La mécanique interne des pages est invisible de l'extérieur.
 Pour nous, c'est juste un générateur asynchrone qui retourne les commits.

 ## Résumé

 Les itérateurs et générateurs normaux fonctionnent bien avec les données dont la génération est rapide.

-When we expect the data to come asynchronously, with delays, their async counterparts can be used, and `for await..of` instead of `for..of`.
 Lorsque nous nous attendons à ce que les données arrivent de manière asynchrone, puisque leur génération est chronophage, les équivalents asynchrones ainsi que " for await..of " au lieu de " for..of " peuvent être utilisés.

 Différences de syntaxe entre les itérateurs asynchrones et synchrones :